Why Should You Consult With a Medicaid Eligibility Attorney? The Answer is Simple…”If You Don’t, You May Lose a Lifetime of Savings and Income.

 To be eligible for New Jersey Medicaid, a person must meet these general requirements:

 - Be a U.S. Citizen or qualified legal resident alien

 - Meet medical need standards

-WHAT PROGRAMS UNDER MEDICAID CAN HELP:
+PROGRAMS UNDER MEDICAID THAT CAN HELP

 - Medically Needy Medicaid programs for the aged, blind or permanently disabled.
 These programs provide for a nursing home level of care for persons whose income and assets exceed current eligibility standards.
 The program is commonly referred to as Managed Long Term Support Services (MLTSS).
 These services are available outside of a nursing home.
 Let me explain further below;

 - (MLTSS) Managed Long Term Support Services for long-term care at home and in the community or in an assisted living residence is also an available.
 These programs provide numerous support services including personal aides to help with a person’s activities of daily living (ADL’s) like bathing, medication administration, toileting, meal preparation, home cleaning, etc. They also cover medical expenses, pharmacy and prescription needs, physical and speech therapy, diagnostic evaluations, etc.